Britain's Next Top Model series 6: Episode 8

-This week, the girls did a challenge on the high street.
+This week, the top 7 contestants did a challenge on the high street.
 They had to pick clothes from a store and present them on camera.
 Charlotte won the challenge for welcoming and friendly presenting skills.
 The judges of the challenge didn't like Olivia's choice of clothes because they were too revealing and risque.

 When they arrived home, they were told they were going to Norway.
 Once they had arrived they embarked on a helicopter ride to a glacier which they did their photo shoots wearing outfits created from plastic bottles.
 The best photo would win a campaign with their photo.

 At the photo shoot, it was -5 degrees.
 Alisha and Kirsty worried about the cold.
 This then led to Alisha struggling with the cold in her photo shoot.
 Tiffany also struggled with the cold and it proved a big challenge for everyone. the photographer was disappointed with Tiffany who seemed to have the attitude that she wanted to just get it over with.

 At panel, Charlotte is told she won the campaign.
 Tiffany's attitude comes up at panel.
 Olivia and Joy don't do well.
 The judges feel Kirsty is constantly producing only amateur photos.
 The judges thought Alisha's body and her face just weren't working together.
 Amelia, however, told that her photo was amazing and a very nice bounce back after last week's atrocious photo.

 During elimination, Amelia was told she would've been called first if Charlotte had not won the campaign, so she was called second.
 Alisha and Kirsty find themselves in the bottom two, and a not-so-surprised Kirsty is eliminated.